 Sodium Alginate (E401) is often used for thickening and stabilising.
 The addition of very small quantities of calcium ions increases the viscosity considerably.
 It is used in pie fillings to thicken and suspend the fruit and to prevent water migration into the crust.
-Sodium Alginate is used to stabilise the foam in beer, for gelations in icings, toppings, restructured foods and simulated fruit pieces.
+Sodium Alginate is used for gelations in icings, toppings, restructured foods and simulated fruit pieces.
 Another common use of sodium alginate is as an emulsion stabiliser in such products as ice cream and whipping cream.

 Alginate is added to hamburger patties and reformed meat pieces where it forms a gel network to hold moisture and prevent shrinkage.

 The other derivative of alginic acid that finds considerable use in the food industry is Propylene Glycol Alginate (PGA) (E405).
 It does not form gels with calcium but is stable in acid conditions.
 Its main use, therefore, is as a thickener and emulsion stabiliser in acid sauces, fruit and water ices.
 PGA is uniquely suited to the stabilisation of beer foam.

 |Ice Cream & Sorbet||Controls ice crystallisation without serum separation.
 Improves texture and whipping.|

 |Meat injection||Improves succulence and yield.
 Prevents shrinkage upon cooking.|

 |Ground Meat emulsions||Improves succulence and yield.
 Prevents shrinkage upon cooking.|

 |Reformed Onion rings||Provides gel network and heat stability.|